-Pre - 65 Initial trend starting at 6.40% and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+Pre - 65 Initial trend starting at 6.30% and gradually decreasing to an ultimate

-Post - 65 Initial trend starting at 6.30% and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Post - 65 Initial trend starting at 6.30% and gradually decreasing to an ultimate

 Mortality rates were based on the Pub-2010 General Mortality Table projected with the ultimate rates from the MP-2014 Mortality Improvement Scale using a base year of 2010.
 The Mortality Table used for healthy retired members was a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
 The Mortality Table used for disabled members was PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
 The long-term expected rate of return was determined by using a building-block method in which best estimate ranges of expected future real rate of returns are developed for each asset class.
-The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.

-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage, the target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-CITY OF CORBIN, KENTUCKY NOTES TO THE FINANCIAL STATEMENTS - CONTINUED JUNE 30, 2023
+CITY OF CORBIN, KENTUCKY NOTES TO THE FINANCIAL STATEMENTS - CONTINUED JUNE 30.
+2024